robe2/postgis_x3d_viewer/README.md

 Use Raw mode for these examples
 --------------------------------
-Note for Raw mode, you need to escape single quotes ' with two single quotes ''
+Note for Raw mode, you need to escape single quotes ' with two single quotes ''.
+Also the selected color in the color picker is ignored and its up to you to include in your raw if needed.

+Set of rainbow triangles
 ```
 SELECT  '<Shape>
 <IndexedTriangleSet index=''0 1 2 3 4 5 6 7 8'' solid=''false'' ccw=''true'' colorPerVertex=''true'' normalPerVertex=''true'' containerField=''geometry''>